-- > Dehydration can develop because of nausea, poor appetite, vomiting, diarrhea and fever. - > When properly hydrated, your pet's gums should be moist and shiny, and the skin should bounce back when gently lifted-this is usually done over the neck region (also called skin turgor).
-Note these are somewhat subjective and vary according to age (skin turgor) and panting (moistness of gums). - > If the dehydration is severe, fluid therapy is necessary, either as an outpatient or inpatient.
+- > Dehydration can develop because of nausea, poor appetite, vomiting, diarrhea and fever. - > When properly hydrated, your pet's gums should be moist and shiny, and the skin should bounce back when gently lifted-this is usually done over the neck region

+(also called skin turgor).
+Note these are somewhat subjective and vary according to age (skin turgor) and panting (moistness of gums).

+If the dehydration is severe, fluid therapy is necessary.
 Please bring your pet to your veterinarian or an emergency clinic.